seregazhuk/seregazhuk.github.io_old/_posts/2018-02-12-fast-webscraping-with-reactphp.md

 {% endhighlight %}

 >**A Note on Web Scraping:** some sites don't like being scrapped.
-Often scrapping data for personal use is generally OK.
+Often scraping data for personal use is generally OK.
 Try to avoid making hundreds of concurrent requests from one IP.
 The site may don't like it and may ban you.

 <hr>

-You can find examples from this article on [GitHub](https://github.com/seregazhuk/reactphp-blog-series/tree/master/web-scrapping){:target="_blank"}.
+You can find examples from this article on [GitHub](https://github.com/seregazhuk/reactphp-blog-series/tree/master/web-scraping){:target="_blank"}.

 This article is a part of the <strong>[ReactPHP Series](/reactphp-series)</strong>.